 Because a TSD fits only on the tip of the tongue and not completely inside of the mouth or around all of the teeth, there are no teeth trays to contend with.
 This makes it ideal for individuals with any mouth/jaw structure, whether it’s small, medium, or large.

-I have tested the GMSS and can vouch for it’s effectiveness.
-Here’s my review on this product if you are interested.
+I have tested the GMSS and can vouch for its effectiveness.
+Here’s my review of this product if you are interested.